goeiebook/creativelab/narrative.md

 ![the snippets panel][snippets]

 Now we're talking.
 Right-click &rarr; Run.
 That's fun.
 I went wild, like a bull in a china shop, ignoring DRY and other rules of thumb.
 The code created arrays of shapes and colors.
 What did those handleIn/handleOut parameters do?
-Whatever it did, the result was interesting.
+Whatever it was, the result was interesting.
 Excessive and messy.
-I was proud of it.
+Code without understanding.

 ![what a mess][mess]

+I was proud of it.
 It seemed worthy of submission.
 I clicked the button, signed the "Cover Letter", and waited for the request to complete.
 The request took a long time, then returned an empty error response.
 Tried again.
 Failure again.
 [500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
 So the animation worked locally, but was trapped there.
 Unshareable.
 I must have discovered another "Break It" feature!
 I tweet to the #creativelab5 people; expecting another 1000% increase in profile views.

 ![what a mess][500error]